Bruno-Diego/copacabana-pp5/README.md

 ### EPIC | User Registration and Accounts

 5. As a **Website User** I can Easily register for an account so that I can Have a personal account and be able to view my profile.
-  - The shopper click in the top right an icon above the `My Account` text, then `Register` to be redirected to the registration page:
+  - The shopper clicks in the top right an icon above the `My Account` text, then `Register` to be redirected to the registration page:

     ![](./docs/readme/features/us5-1.png)

-  - In the registration page the shopper can add the details to the registration form and create an account clicking on `Sign Up`:
+  - On the registration page the shopper can add the details to the registration form and create an account by clicking on `Sign Up`:

     ![](./docs/readme/features/us5-2.png)

 6. As a **Website User** I can Easily login or logout so that I can Access my personal account information.
-  - The shopper click in the top right an icon above the `My Account` text, then `Login` to be redirected to the Login page:
+  - The shopper clicks in the top right an icon above the `My Account` text, then `Login` to be redirected to the Login page:

     ![](./docs/readme/features/us6-1.png)

-  - In the Login page the shopper can add the details to the Sign In form and sign in to his account clicking on `Sign In`:
+  - In the Login page the shopper can add the details to the Sign In form and sign in to his account by clicking on `Sign In`:

     ![](./docs/readme/features/us6-2.png)

 7. As a **Website User** I can Easily recover my password in case I forget it so that I can Recover access to my account.
   - The user access the Login page and click on `Forgot Password`, then will be redirected to the `Password Reset`.
-The user provide his e-mail address and will receive an e-mail to create a new password:
+The user provides his e-mail address and will receive an e-mail to create a new password:

     ![](./docs/readme/features/us7.png)

 8. As a **Website User** I can Receive an e-mail confirmation after registering so that I can Verify that my account registration was successful.
-  - After creating a new account, the shopper will be redirected to a page asking to verify his e-mail addres and a message will be displayed confirming an e-mail was sent:
+  - After creating a new account, the shopper will be redirected to a page asking to verify his e-mail address and a message will be displayed confirming an e-mail was sent:

     ![](./docs/readme/features/us5-3.png)